SirGarhi/garhis-grotto-foundry/docs/character_paths/Haradin.md

 * Technique: All Shall Be Vigilant
 	* By spending 1 Technique Point when you use Vigilant Blessing, you cause it to apply to up to 6 creatures within range
 	* Using Vigilant Blessing again before this blessing is ues will cause all the blessings to fade

 ## Tier 5
 * Petrified Branch
 	* The base damage of Nightfall increases to 3d6
+* Expert War Priest
+	* Your pool of Technique Points is increased by +2

 ## Tier 6
 * Greater Puissance
 	* The bonus from Puissance increases to +3
+* Master War Priest
+	* Your pool of Technique Points is increased by +2
 * Twilight Inferno
 	* The damage dealt by your Path of Twilight Flames increases to 2d8 Radiant